July 15, 2016

-Make sure you do your homework when looking for a freehold vs. condo type of ownership.
+Make sure you do your homework when looking for a freehold vs. condo type of ownership to see if condo life is for you.
 This can include doing the math on what a freehold home will actually cost you, which we will look at I more depth in Part 2 of this blog.
 Stay tuned!

-If you have questions, any member of our Sales Team would be happy to help!
+If you have questions regarding our Burlington condos for sale, any member of our Sales Team would be happy to help!
 Call, email or visit us at any of the following locations:

 Presentation Center Hours: Monday – Thursday 2:00pm – 7:00pm (Nautique 1:00pm – 6:00pm); Friday by appointment; Saturday, Sunday and Holidays 12:00pm – 5:00pm